 With a new little video camera in hand (both Brienne's and mine) I was inspired to make a video of the soap making process from start to finish.

-The recipe is for my Simple Soap, the soap I use for stain removal, washes dishes and making Homemade Laundry Soap.
+The recipe is for my Simple Soap, the soap I use for making Homemade Laundry Soap and cleaning bars.

 If only video production was as easy as making soap!